adampresley/adampresley.github.io/_posts/2015-04-12-writing-a-lexer-and-parser-in-go-part-1.md

 {% endhighlight %}

 ## What's Next?
-Part 2 will be coming one of these days once I have time to write it!
-The second part will dive into the lexical analysis portion, making use of the token structure we've setup above.
+[Part 2]({% post_url 2015-05-12-writing-a-lexer-and-parser-in-go-part-2 %}) will dive into the lexical analysis portion, making use of the token structure we've setup above.